-Average variable cost is defined in economics as the variable cost per unit.
+In Economics, the average variable cost is the variable cost per unit.
 Average variable cost is determined by dividing the total variable cost by the output.

-Average variable cost is used by firms in determining when to stop their production in the short term.
-If the firm is receiving a good price which is above the average variable cost and covers the fixed costs, then the firm is able to continue the production.
+The firms use the average variable cost to determine when to stop their production in the short term.
+If the firm receives a good price that is greater than the average variable cost and covers the fixed costs, then the firm continues the production.

-In another scenario, where the firm is getting a price that is below the average variable cost, then the firm can shut down the production because the firm is unable to meet the fixed and variable costs.
+In another scenario, where the firm gets a price that is less than the average variable cost, then the firm shuts down the production because it is unable to meet the fixed and variable costs.

-The mathematical representation of the average variable costs formula is
+The mathematical representation of the average variable cost formula is as follows:

 AVC = Average variable cost

 The average variable cost can also be calculated in terms of average fixed cost and average total cost as follows:

 AVC = ATC – AFC